 Slovakia Schengen Visa Eligibility

-- Schengen visa eligibility for Slovakia includes third country nationals from the following states, who are excluded from visa-free to Slovakia/the Schengen area, and are therefore eligible to apply for a Schengen visa to Slovakia:
+Schengen visa eligibility for Slovakia includes third country nationals from the following states, who are excluded from visa-free to Slovakia/the Schengen area, and are therefore eligible to apply for a Slovakia Schengen visa:

 14. BURKINA FASO